 You will be offered the opportunity to work with our range of animals, including the former racehorses for which Greatwood is known.

-This qualification is run as a Study programme for anyone aged 16-19 years of age and is a full time programme incorporating the land based qualification, Functional Maths and English, Work Experience and enrichment opportunities.
+This qualification is run as a Study programme for anyone over 16 years of age and is a full time programme incorporating the land based qualification, Functional Maths and English, Work Experience and enrichment opportunities.

 Greatwood is able to offer Functional Maths and English in a contextualised environment.
-Entry level 3 to level 2 initial assessment, diagnostics, and learning resources with qualified tutors to improve essential knowledge in weak areas to enable learners to improve these work related skills and achieve exams in Functional skills at the required level.
+Entry Level to Level 2 initial assessment, diagnostics, and learning resources with qualified tutors to improve essential knowledge in weak areas to enable learners to improve these work related skills and achieve exams in Functional Skills at the required level.